nsauzede/papilio_one_500k/README.md

 ```
 Don't forget to manually patch Xilinx/14.7/ISE_DS/ISE/data/include/{xsi.h, ieee_accel.h} to remove the "//" C++-style comments
 because they are unsupported by "-std=c90".

+## How to generically infer BRAM from initial contents
+Eg: On Xilinx see xst_v6s6.pdf page 221